DeadmanDungeons/AudioConnect/README.md

 # AudioConnect

-A [Spigot](https://www.spigotmc.org/wiki/about-spigot/) Minecraft server plugin that provides a powerful yet simple audio engine to integrate real-time dynamic audio through a hosted web client at [minecraftaudio.com](https://minecraftaudio.com)
+A [Spigot](https://www.spigotmc.org/wiki/about-spigot/) Minecraft server plugin that provides a powerful web-based audio engine to integrate real-time dynamic audio around player location and actions.

-Play music, sound-effects, soundscapes, voice-over, or any kind of audio to your players which is dynamic to their location and actions in-game.
+Use AudioConnect to provide truly unique and immersive gameplay with music, sound-effects, soundscapes, voice-over, or any kind of audio.
 You can control where and when the audio plays in-game using its powerful [WorldGuard](https://github.com/sk89q/WorldGuard) region integration.

+This plugin is intended to operate as a producer client to the [minecraftaudio.com](https://minecraftaudio.com) web service, but it can be configured to connect with any web server that follows the protocol.

 ### Plugin Features: